 Bryn Boice is an award-winning director, actor, educator and producer.
 Recent work includes: Universe Rushing Apart: Blue Kettle & Here We Go, two one-act plays by Caryl Churchill for CSC (Elliot Norton Award, Outstanding Director, Large Theater); Admissions by Joshua Harmon (The Gamm Theatre, Providence); The Children by Lucy Kirkwood (Speakeasy Stage); an all-female production of Julius Caesar for Actors’ Shakespeare Project, and A Midsummer Night’s Dream (CSC2).
 New York and Regional credits as actor and/or director include work with Asolo Repertory Company, Boston Playwrights’ Theater, InProximity Theatre Company, Theatre Row, Rebellious Subjects, Monomoy Theatre, Caroline’s on Broadway, and Manhattan Theatre Club.
 Bryn holds an MFA in Directing from Boston University and an MFA in Acting from the Asolo Conservatory for Actor Training (FSU).
 Proud member of Actor’s Equity Association since 2002.
 She currently teaches at Salem State University (Acting III, Voice for the Actor, Applied Movement, Directing, among others. www.brynboice.com

-Jenna Worden is delighted to return to CSC, where she works most often as a Stage Manager.
+Jenna Worden is a producer, director, and stage manager with a passion for storytelling, education, and access to the arts.
 Favorite CSC credits include Birdy, Universe Rushing Apart, and Our American Hamlet.
-Jenna also works with Brian O’Donovan to present both A Christmas Celtic Sojourn and The Rockport Celtic Festival.
 Additional regional credits include New Rep Theatre, Gloucester Stage Company, Phoenix Theatre, and Childsplay AZ.
-She earned both her BA in Theatre Studies and BSEd in History from Northern Arizona University, and is constantly looking for new ways to teach and be in conversation with the past.
+She collaborates often with Brian O’Donovan and is the director and producer of A Christmas Celtic Sojourn.
+She earned both her BA in Theatre Studies and BSEd in History from Northern Arizona University and is constantly looking for new ways to teach and be in conversation with the past.
 Proud member of Actors’ Equity Association.

 John Kuntz has appeared with CSC previously in Henry V, Hamlet and Twelfth Night.
 He is the author of over 15 full-length plays including Necessary Monsters, The Hotel Nepenthe, Starfuckers and The Salt Girl.
 As an actor, he has appeared with The Huntington, ART, Speakeasy and many others.
 He is the recipient of five Elliot Norton Awards, two IRNE Awards, a New York International Fringe Festival Award and a 2015 MCC Fellowship Award in Dramatic Writing.
 He is a lecturer in Theatre, Dance and Media at Harvard University, an Associate Professor at The Boston Conservatory at Berklee and is the Artistic Director of The Derrah Theatre Lab.